Illinois Valley Fire District

 • Exploding targets and tracer ammunition, or any bullet with a pyrotechnic charge in its base, are prohibited

 • Campfires are allowed only in designated campgrounds.
-Portable stoves or fire pits using liquefied or bottled fuels may be used in other locations that are clear of dry vegetation at all times
+Portable stoves or fire pits using liquefied or bottled fuels may be used in other locations that are clear of dry vegetation.

 • Motorized vehicles, including motorcycles and all-terrain, are allowed only on improved roads; one shovel and one gallon of water, or one 2.5 pound or larger fire extinguisher, is required while traveling